atsign-foundation/atsign.dev/content/en/docs/Get-Started/_index.md

 We’re excited to help you get your very own @platform environment up and running!

-We believe that the best way to get started with the platform is to actually try and experience it first hand.
+We really believe that the best way to get started with the platform is to actually try and experience it first hand.

 ### If you are new here, we recommend the following path
 {{% card-grid %}}